libremente/vetrinaimprese/README.md

 ##Build and Deploy VIMP

+1. Import and copy into lib folder necessary [libraries](./libraries.md)
-1. Make sure you have started the JBoss Server as described above.
+2. Make sure you have started the JBoss Server as described above.
 2. Open a command line and navigate to the root directory of this project.
 3. Type this command to build the archive: